Democracy in Chains

-Democracy in Chains: The Deep History of the Radical Right's Stealth Plan for America is a 2017 non-fiction book by Nancy MacLean published by Viking Press.
-MacLean critically examines public choice economics, the philosophy of economist James M. Buchanan at George Mason University, which became a significant influence on the libertarian movement and the Republican Party, and formed the foundation for the political activities of the Koch brothers in the U.S.
+Democracy in Chains: The Deep History of the Radical Right's Stealth Plan for America is a 2017 nonfiction book by Nancy MacLean published by Viking Press.
+MacLean critically examines the school of economic thinking known as "public choice", focusing on its founder James M. Buchanan, who received the Nobel Memorial Prize in Economics in 1986.
+According to MacLean, Buchanan's work has had a significant influence on the libertarian movement and in the US Republican Party, including the political activities of the Koch brothers.

-Buchanan believed, MacLean argues, that democracy must be suppressed for capitalism to flourish, which explains why the right-wing, funded behind the scenes by secretive dark money networks, engages in anti-democratic behavior and policymaking, such as opposing unions and Social Security, supporting voter suppression and privatization, and placing impenetrable barriers to popular and social democracy.
+MacLean argues that Buchanan believed democracy must be suppressed for capitalism to flourish, which explains why the right wing, funded behind the scenes by secretive dark money networks, engages in anti-democratic behavior and policy-making, such as opposing unions and Social Security, supporting voter suppression and privatization, and placing impenetrable barriers to popular and social democracy.
 The book was a finalist for the National Book Award for Nonfiction.
 Reviewers received it mostly along partisan political lines.

 Background and development

-The idea for the book came about by accident while MacLean was researching the topic of school segregation in Prince Edward County, Virginia.
-She was studying the closure of public schools by segregationists from 1959-1964 in reaction to the landmark decision of Brown v.
-Board of Education (1954) by the U.S. Supreme Court that ruled that U.S. state laws establishing racial segregation in public schools were unconstitutional.
+The idea for the book came about while MacLean was researching school segregation in Prince Edward County, Virginia.
+She was studying the closure of public schools by segregationists from 1959 to 1964 in reaction to the 1954 U.S. Supreme Court landmark decision Brown v.
+Board of Education, which held that laws establishing racial segregation in public schools were unconstitutional.

-MacLean learned that Prince Edward County refused to appropriate funds for the County School Board, effectively closing all public schools rather than integrate them, in a strategy known as massive resistance, an attempt to get Virginia’s white politicians to pass laws and policies to prevent public school desegregation.
+MacLean learned that Prince Edward County refused to appropriate funds for the County School Board, effectively closing all public schools rather than integrate them, in a strategy known as massive resistance, an attempt to get Virginia's white politicians to pass laws and policies to prevent public school desegregation.
 "Black students were locked out of any formal education while their white peers went off to private, segregation academies with school vouchers, essentially punishing the black community in Prince Edward for having been part of the Brown v.
 Board of Education case," she recalled.